EricEdwardBryant/easydb/README.md

 # A silly example

-`db_update` returns `path/to/config.yaml` so you can easily pipe to `db_build` after updating.
-And since `db_build` returns a `src` connection, you can immediately begin querying your new database.
-The following silly example takes a path to a database configuration file, updates source tables, builds a database, then writes those tables from the database to CSVs on your desktop - it's the circle of life.
+All `db_*` functions accept either a path to an EasyDB configuration file, or a `dbcnf` object as their first argument, and they all return a `dbcnf` object, which allows `db_*` functions to be chained together in a pipeline.
+The following silly example takes a path to a database configuration file, updates source tables, builds a database, then writes those tables from the database to CSVs on your desktop - it's the circle of life!

 ```r
 library(easydb)